pce/pce.github.io/_posts/2020-08-29-a-small-dolomiti-alps-tour.md

 [Soffia Waterfalls]

-Vis a vis to the Soffia Waterfalls there is Cardini of Brenton.
+Across the street from the Soffia Waterfalls is Cardini of Brenton.

 ![](/images/cadini-of-brenton_0017.JPG)
 [Cardini of Brenton]